Story and photos by Manos Angelakis

-Two final Moorcroft images courtesy W. Moorcroft Ltd.,
+Moorcroft Bishop & Lovatt vase images courtesy W. Moorcroft Ltd.,

-The formation of a solid middle class in Europe, especially in England, during the 19th century expanded the demand for high quality decorative porcelain and crystal to decorate their residences.
-They were not aristocracy… they did not have palaces… but they desired to decorate their homes the same way the upper classes did.
+The formation of a solid middle class in Europe during the 19th century expanded the demand for high quality decorative porcelain and crystal to decorate their residences.
+They were not aristocrats… they did not have palaces… but they desired to decorate their homes the same way the aristocracy did.

-During the Victorian and Edwardian eras, the demand for decorative items and elaborately designed homeware continued to grow.
-Numerous entrepreneurs opened porcelain factories and decorating workshops in the Stoke-on-Trent area where clay, sand, wood, coal, and other source material was readily available.
-Numerous well regarded artists and artisans were hired to create forms and designs, and by the early 20th century there were over 100 factories and workshops operating in towns around Stock-on-Trent.
-While a number of the better known producers are no longer in business and exist today only as antique collectables or brands produced by other factories, for example Royal Doulton, Minton, Meakin, Royal Worcester, Coalport, Spode etc., others still operate here and create exceptionally beautiful products.
+During the Victorian and Edwardian eras, the demand for decorative items and elaborately designed homeware continued to grow throughout Europe.
+In England, numerous entrepreneurs opened porcelain factories and decorating workshops in the Stoke-on-Trent area where clay, sand, wood, coal, and other source material was readily available.
+Numerous well regarded artists and artisans were hired to create forms and designs, and by the early 1900s there were over 100 factories and workshops operating in towns around Stock-on-Trent.
+While a number of the best known producers are no longer in business and exist today only as antique collectables or brands produced by other factories, for example Royal Doulton, Minton, Meakin, Royal Worcester, Coalport, Spode etc., others still operate here and create exceptionally beautiful products.

 +44 (0)1782 282986

-As part of our visit to The Potteries, as the area centered on Stoke-on-Trent is still known, we visited the Josiah Wedgwood & Sons factory that late in 2008 opened a museum on the Wedgwood Barlaston campus.
-Wedgwood is now part of the Waterford, Wedgwood and Royal Doulton (WWRD) Group currently owned by Fiskars Corporation, a Finnish company that owns amonst other consumer products exceptional porcelain and crystal producers Arabia, Iittala, Royal Copenhagen and all the WWRD associated brands.
-Thanks to meticulous production and design notes, and samples that the Wedgwood family and the factory managers had retained throughout the years, the museum now houses a very impressive collection, from very early products created in the 1800s, to today’s production.
+As part of our visit to The Potteries, as the area centered on Stoke-on-Trent is still known, we visited the Josiah Wedgwood & Sons factory that late in 2008 re-opened a redesigned museum on the Wedgwood Barlaston campus.
+Wedgwood is now part of the Waterford Crystal, Wedgwood, Royal Albert and Royal Doulton Group currently owned by Fiscars of Finland, a consumer goods producer that also owns a number of well known porcelain and glassware producers such as Royal Copenhagen, Arabia and Iittala.
+Thanks to meticulous production and design notes, and samples that the Wedgwood family and the factory managers had retained throughout the years, the museum now houses a very impressive collection, from very early products created in the 1800s, to items from the current lines.

 Moorcroft Heritage Visitor Centre